25th and 26th October 2025

-There are still some places left so please read the following; how to join the workshop; details about the dolls and information on how to build a circle yourself.
+The workshops are now fully booked but there will be more in the future.
+Please read the following on how to sign up for these and also details about the dolls and information on how to build a circle yourself.
 Any questions contact us.

-In the workshop we will each make an unfinished doll’s head and place it in a box with a message from the perspective of a doll’s naive being.
-You will be asked to donate this work for the exhibition at the end of the following week.
+In the workshop we each make an unfinished doll’s head and place it in a box with a message from the perspective of a doll’s naive and innocent being.
+You will be asked to donate this work for future exhibitions.

 No previous skill is required, you will be guided through the process step by step by experienced doll maker Sevim.
-We will provide the materials for free for the making of these dolls as our contribution to this protest.
+We will provide the materials for free as our contribution to this protest.

-Our dolls will be at the centre of the exhibition surrounded by works from fellow artists and craft makers who have generously donated these to raise funds for UNRWA (the United Nations Works and Relief Agency for Palestine).
+Our dolls will be at the centre of our Oct/Nov 2025 exhibition surrounded by works from fellow artists and craft makers who have generously donated these to raise funds for UNRWA (the United Nations Works and Relief Agency for Palestine).

-Please invite friends and buy the work which will be on sale.
+Please invite family, friends, friends of friends and acquaintances to come to the exhibition and buy the art work donated by our artists which will be on sale.
 10% of the funds raised will be going to supporting the venue.
-We are aiming to exhibit around 50 dolls.

-Please contact us by email at contact@antiwarcraftingcircle.org if you would like to take part in one of the workshops available – specifying clearly which date you are able to attend.
+Please contact us by email at contact@antiwarcraftingcircle.org if you would like to take part in one of the workshops in the future!

 The House of Annetta is at 25 Princelet Street E1 6QH.
 Nearest tube stations are Liverpool Street, Aldgate East, Shoreditch High Street and Whitechapel.